FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 # Operational Considerations {#OperationalConsiderations}

-Multiple valid RPA objects which contain the same asID could exist.
+Multiple valid RPA objects that contain the same asID could exist.
 In such a case, the union of these objects forms the complete routing path set of this AS.
 For a given asID, it is RECOMMENDED that a CA maintains a single RPA.
-If an AS holder publishes a RPA, then relying parties SHOULD assume that this object is complete for that issuer AS.
+If an AS holder publishes an RPA, then relying parties SHOULD assume that this object is complete for that issuer AS.

 If one AS receives a BGP UPDATE message with the issuer AS in the AS-path attribute which cannot match any routing path of this issuer AS, it implies that there is an AS-path forgery in this message.